ink-grafia/logstash-filter-rmf/README.md

 # logstash-filter-rmf
 This is a Logstash filter plugin, that allows to remove not whitelisted fields

-## Using
+## Usage
 This plugin have only one field named "whitelist".
-As you can guess it stores array of allowed fields.
-All other fields, except for starting from _ (underscore) and @ (at) are deleted.
-Subfields can be specified in two ways: by dots or square brackets (like in example below).
+As you can guess it stores array of strings, that represent allowed fields.
+All not specified fields, except for starting with _ (underscore) and @ (at) are deleted.
+Subfields can be indicated in two ways: by dots or square brackets (like in example below).

 ```ruby
 rmf {